Xakaiczar/ProjectWarehouseWreckage/README.md

 ### GUI
 The last thing it really needed to feel like a _game_ was a HUD.

-IMAGE OF HUD
+There's quite a bit of information that needs to be shared with the player so they can make informed decisions.

+But first, we need some reference to the player, which will be cached as soon as the game starts:

+IMG - PWW 2.19
+> [!NOTE]
+> _It may be better to call this function every time - rather than calling once and caching - in case the reference ever becomes null._

+After a reference to the player is stored in `Character`, the "Game Over" screen is hidden.
+Obviously, we don't want a chance of that showing up until the game has actually finished!

+Using the `Character` cached before, the HUD checks the player's ammo data to display the amount of ammo the player started with:

+IMG - PWW 2.20

+And how much they have left:

+IMG - PWW 2.21

-I not only included an ammo count so the player could manage their ammo carefully and avoid defeat, but also a prop count so they would know if they were close to winning.
-These numbers are variable - as you'd expect - and connect directly to the player.
+This information allows the player to manage their ammo carefully and avoid defeat.
+But that's only half the information they need; they also need a prop count, so they know if they are close to winning.

-IMAGE OF BP
+Finding the total number of props is straightforward:

+IMG - PWW 2.22

+Finding the number of remaining props, maybe less so:

+IMG - PWW 2.23

+The logic is pretty simple, but there's a lot of repeated code that needs refactoring.

+`GetPropsRemaining` starts with a branch: if the player has won the game, then the HUD will be say there are no props remaining.
+This is because the HUD can appear glitchy if an object is still flying through the air, switching rapidly between 0 and 1.
+While it makes no functional difference, I felt that it made the game logic seem indecisive even after the player has won, which would likely lead to an ambivalent player experience.

+If the player has not won, the function will iterate through all the props in the game, incrementing `nProps` for each upright prop.

+Once the loop is complete, the value of `nProps` is returned, then displayed on the HUD as the number of props remaining upright.

-This gives the player direct feedback about how close they are to reaching or failing their primary objective, a critical piece of information for a satisfying experience.
+These functions give the player direct feedback about how close they are to reaching or failing their primary objective, a critical piece of information for a satisfying experience.

 I also added a sidebar to help the player with controls; while some of it is intuitive (e.g. WASD to walk, or LMB to shoot), there may be functionality they otherwise wouldn't know about (e.g. RMB for "Prop Vision").
+Either way, it's better to be safe than sorry!

+I didn't want to clutter the screen however, so I made a simple show / hide function for the controls menu:

+IMG - PWW 2.24

+Calling `ToggleControlsMenu` inverts the boolean `IsTooltipOpen`, which then toggles between two paths: one which displays the full controls menu, and one which displays an abridged version.

-Then, for the finishing touches, I added a win screen:
+Then, for the finishing touches, I added a variable game over screen:

-WIN SCREEN IMG

-And a game over screen:

-GO SCREEN IMG
+IMG - PWW 2.25

+Using the same screen, the HUD displays a different message depending on whether the player won or lost.

+With that, the player has all the information they need.
+Hopefully this will reduce frustration, resulting in a better player experience.

+In the future, I may add a crosshair, or some indication of where the player is aiming.
+However, in my experience, not quite knowing was part of the fun!
+Otherwise, it didn't feel particularly challenging.
+That said, it may end up as an optional feature.
+After all, it's always nice to have the option!

 ### Main
 Tying it all together!